-Defending Claims for Motor Accidents
+Defending Against Claims for Motor Accidents in Singapore

 If you engage a lawyer, the lawyer will aid you in writing to the relevant authorities (such as the police, hospitals) for reports relating to the accident.
 The lawyer will also help you write letters of demand to claim for compensation, and negotiate for a settlement if applicable.
-If the case proceeds to Court, the lawyer can help you prepare all necessary Court documents and represent you.
+If the case proceeds to court, the lawyer can help you prepare all necessary court documents and represent you.

 Defences You May Possibly Rely On in a Motor Accident Claim in Singapore

-If you wish to challenge a claim made by the other party against you, there are several defences you could consider relying on.
+If you wish to challenge a motor claim made by the other party against you, there are several defences you could consider relying on.

 1. Contributory negligence

 This defence, if successful, does not absolve one from liability totally.
-Instead, it will reduce the amount of damages the Defendant has to pay.
-The onus will be on the Defendant to prove his defence.
+Instead, it will reduce the amount of damages the defendant has to pay.
+The onus will be on the defendant to prove his defence.

 2. Agony of the moment

-In considering whether a person would qualify for this defence, the Judge will consider all the facts surrounding the circumstances and determine if the actions were what a reasonable, prudent man in his/her shoes would have taken.
+In considering whether a person would qualify for this defence, the judge will consider all the facts surrounding the circumstances and determine if the actions were what a reasonable, prudent man in his/her shoes would have taken.
 If so, the driver will be absolved of liability.

 3. Inevitable accident

 This is a defence against a claim of negligence.
-To establish this defence, the Defendant has to show that he could not, by exercising ordinary care, caution and skill, have prevented the accident.
+To establish this defence, the defendant has to show that he could not, by exercising ordinary care, caution and skill, have prevented the accident.

-However, this defence and a claim in negligence are on opposite sides of the coin – that is, if the Defendant was found to have been negligent, it cannot be said to have been an inevitable accident and vice versa.
+However, this defence and a claim in negligence are on opposite sides of the coin – that is, if the defendant was found to have been negligent, it cannot be said to have been an inevitable accident and vice versa.

-Similarly, in considering whether a person would qualify for this defence, the Judge will consider all the facts surrounding the circumstances and determine if an ordinary and careful driver in the shoes of the Defendant would have been able to avoid the accident as well.
+Similarly, in considering whether a person would qualify for this defence, the judge will consider all the facts surrounding the circumstances and determine if an ordinary and careful driver in the shoes of the defendant would have been able to avoid the accident as well.

 4. Volenti non fit injuria – consent to risks of harm

-To prove this defence, the Defendant must satisfy the following requirements:
+To prove this defence, the defendant must satisfy the following requirements:

-However, this defence is unlikely to be made out in Singapore given section 5 of the Motor Vehicles (Third-party Risks and Compensation) Act, which states that such agreements are overruled as long as the driver has obtained insurance against third party risks.
-Under section 3(1), insurance against third party risks is compulsory for drivers in Singapore.
+However, this defence is unlikely to be made out in Singapore given section 5 of the Motor Vehicles (Third-party Risks and Compensation) Act, which states that such agreements are overruled as long as the driver has obtained insurance against third-party risks.
+Under section 3(1), insurance against third-party risks is compulsory for drivers in Singapore.

 5. Ex turpi causa: illegality